June 10, 1968

 With the help of the Bhundu Boys, Macheso went on to release popular albums such as 'Simbaradzo', 'Zvakanaka Zvakadaro' and 'Zvido Zvenyu Kunyanya'.
 Macheso rose to fame with the album Magariro that had a number of hits including Pakutema Munda, Baba naMai among many others.
 Vakiridzo and then another Simbaradzo in 2000.
 Zvakanaka Zvakadaro came in 2001, Zvido Zvenyu Kunyanya in 2003 and was followed by Vapupuri Pupurai some two years later.
 Ndezvashe was recorded in South Africa after Macheso’s contract with Gramma Records expired.

 In the late 1990s and early 2000s, it was reported that Macheso and Tongai Moyo were not seeing eye to eye.
-Macheso allegedly labelled Moyo a copycat.
+Macheso allegedly labeled Moyo a copycat.
 The rivalry between the two was even evidenced by the media as journalists took sides.
 However, Macheso vehemently denied the claims as lies.

 Macheso in April 2014 divorced his second wife, Tafadzwa Mapako.
 The two had been married for four years and had two children.
 The two agreed that Macheso would pay Tafadzwa US$200 per week, US$350 per month for rentals and $100 for medicals.
 This was Tafadzwa's third failed marriage after the other two collapsed.